seby-sbirna/Geospatial-analytics-upon-Santiago-de-Chile-household-market-based-on-Zone-and-Area-characteristics/README.md

 <a id='intro'></a>
 ## Part 1: _<u>Introduction</u>_

 Housing prices are an important reflection of the economy, and housing price ranges are of great interest for both buyers and sellers.
-In this project, our aim is to predict the type of household that will buy the house, given the area characteristics of the household and zone of the city.
+In this project, our aim is to predict the type of household that will buy the house, given the area characteristics of the household and zone of t he city.

 The area under study is Santiago de Chile.
 The provided dataset consists of data for ___18264 households explained by 30 variables i.e. area characteristics.___ We will use Machine Learning algorithms intended for Supervised Learning, in order to perform a classification of which household type would buy a house in some selected part of Santiago.
 The specific algorithms that we will use (Logistic Regression, Decision Trees, and Neural Network) will be presented in detail within a future part of this project.